 Obviously the strict notion of polynomial-time implies the average (resp., typical) notion, which in turn implies the amortized notion.
-An evidence for the separation between the average (resp., typical) he amortized notions is provided by the problems of enumerating primes and rational numbers.
+Evidence for the separation between the average (resp., typical) and the amortized notions is provided by the problems of enumerating primes and rational numbers.
 Recall that these two ordered sets are enumerated in amortized polynomial-time (Corollary 3.3), whereas the difficulties in enumerating them in the strict sense (cf. Observation 1.2 and 1.4) extend also to the average (resp., typical) sense.
 Specifically, the issue is not finding an object of an approximate desired size, which is typically easy, but rather finding an object of a specific location in the order.
-For example, given N, it is "typically" easy to find a prime in the interval $[N, N + \text{poly}(\log N)]$, but it is typically hard to determine the number of primes that are smaller than N (equiv., find the i^{th} prime, when given i).
-The series of the average (resp., typical) and the i^{th} prime, when given i).
+For example, given N, it is "typically" easy to find a prime in the interval $[N, N + \text{poly}(\log N)]$, but it is typically hard to determine the number of primes that are smaller than N (equiv., find the ith prime, when given i).
+15